 If a WhatsApp media message was not delivered, there are a few likely explanations:

-- The media message was not sent during an active session with the user (see Rules and Limitations above).
+- The media message was not sent during an active session with the user/was not sent with an approved media template (see Rules and Limitations above).

 - Twilio encountered an error when trying to get your media.